 Step #2.
 Now swipe up on the live photo, and you can see four options: Live, Loop, Bounce, and Long Exposure.
-You can see all effects in this video.

 By default, it is a live photo; hence, you can add some fun elements by selecting Loop, Bounce, and Long Exposure.

 If you select Loop, your live photo will turn into a repetition of action in a continuous looping video.

 Bounce will rewind the action backward and forward.

 And Long Exposure simulates a DSLR-like long exposure effect by blurring motion.